dimsumws/DSA3101-Group5/Sentiment Analysis/README.md

-# Sentiment Analysis on Tripadvisor Review data.
+# IoT Data Integration for Experience Optimization

-## Goal:
+## Process:

 The goal is to do a sentiment analysis on the reviews from TripAdvisor regarding Universal Studios Singapore (USS).
-We hope to identify what guests liked and identify pain points that can be potentially tackled.
+We hope to identify what guests liked and identify pain points that can be potentially tackled by IoT solutions.

 ### Data Cleaning: